GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 With this in mind, the suggested UI would be like this:

- * Links generated on idents in source code will jump to the ident definition.
- * Links generated on items' definition will jump to their documentation page (if any, private items don't have one by default).
- * On mobile, these links will have dotted underline (because you don't have a cursor which change when hovering them).

-Another thing which would be nice: to make it more obvious if a link points to source code or to documentation, they should have different visual markers (different background/underline colors for example).
+ * By default, the links have no decoration.
+ * On hover, the links get an underline decoration.

+To make it obvious whether a link is "jump to def" or "jump to doc", the underline decoration will be different between them: the "jump to doc" link underline will be dotted.

 Basically, the source code pages' UI doesn't change.